syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Displaying labels after a fixed interval

-To display labels after a fixed interval n, you can set `Interval` property of ChartAxis as `n`.
+To display labels after a fixed interval n, you can set `Interval` property of ChartAxis as n.
 Default value of interval is 1 i.e. all the labels will be displayed by default.

 {% highlight xml %}
 [XAML]